poisonjsmn/poisonjsmn.github.io/README.md

 ## .𖥔🔮ִ ✮⋆˙ **MAGIC**

 From Asta's **rare Anti-Magic** to Yuno's elemental Spirit Magic and the astonishing Time Magic wielded by Julius Novachrono, these one-*of-a-kind magic types* never cease to amaze.
-Let's delve into the fascinating world of Black Clover, exploring the best magic types and the characters who master them, showcasing the series' boundless creativity and enchanting charm.
+Let's delve into the **fascinating world** of Black Clover, exploring the best magic types and the characters who master them, showcasing the **series' boundless creativity and enchanting charm**.
 We have many on the list, but thr most powerful yet is anti magic, a *unique form of energy* used to **nullify** magic against spells, wielded by Asta the protagonist.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/4VxnHLTHyQsHjk9QAlLsmg?utm_source=generator&theme=0" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>